snowdj/beautiful-jekyll/index.md

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, you must provide a justified and documented reason to the instructor.
 If you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

-## Q&A
-We will use [Piazza](https://piazza.com/ubc.ca/winterterm22016/cpsc340/home) for course-related questions.

 ## CPSC 340 vs. CPSC 540

 Our department also offers a graduate ML course, CPSC 540.
 Compared with this course, CPSC 540 has...